PyCOMPLETE/pypkgexample/README.md

 ## Installation code

-The build and installation process is performed by the pip pacakge installer based on the following files
+The build and installation process is performed by the pip pacakge installer based on the following files:

 ### pyproject.toml